silent5/droplets/README.md

 Droplets is made up of four note events.
 A note event is dropped from a certain height, and when it reaches the ground that note event is triggered.
 Each note event is composed of a base pitch, velocity, duration and probability.
-A note event drops at its own clock rate, and features an interval offset list processing section that allows Droplets to output four independent melodic sequences simultaneously.
+A note event drops at its own clock rate, and features an interval offset list processing section that enables each note event to create a melody centered on the base pitch.
+Droplets can output four independent melodic sequences simultaneously.

 A note event's height can be subject to one of four rules when that note event is triggered (increment, decrement, positive random offset, negative random offset).